Top Attractions in Herne Bay

 The Seaside Museum, Herne Bay

-From Dambusters to Floods, Piers to Punch & Judy, this delightful museum has plenty of surprises under one roof.
+From Dambusters to Floods, Piers to Punch & Judy, the delightful Seaside Museum has plenty of surprises under one roof.
 Displays include local paintings, prints and photos, prehistoric elephant tusks and fossils from local beaches, coastal wildlife and a Barnes Wallis Bouncing Bomb prototype from World War Two.

 Herne Bay Cultural Trail